Mawela-Mpho-Precious/Tender-Insight-Hub-Project/TEAM.md

 - This week highlighted the importance of clear communication and coordination when handling feature refinements.
 - As a team, we learned that close collaboration and regular check-ins are key to quickly identifying and resolving integration issues.
 The leadership encouraged open discussion and collective problem-solving, which helped the team stay focused and productive.

+## Final Week Team Lead Report

+**Lead:** Kelebogile Dlamini

+---

+## Responsibilities / Decisions Made

+As we reached the final phase of the Tender Insight Hub project, our primary focus was on system integration, testing, and documentation.
+This stage involved connecting all previously developed modules and ensuring that the system functioned smoothly as a complete SaaS solution.

+Key tasks and decisions included:

+- Finalized the Company Profile Management feature and fully integrated it with the Match Tender functionality.
+- Conducted end-to-end testing for all core features — keyword search, filtering, AI summarization, readiness scoring, and workspace tracking.
+- Implemented final bug fixes and optimized database queries for both PostgreSQL (SQL) and MongoDB (NoSQL) components.
+- Reviewed and updated API documentation on Swagger to reflect the final endpoints and usage examples.
+- Ensured feature access restrictions based on SaaS tiers (Free, Basic, and Pro) were functioning as intended.
+- Compiled and formatted all project documentation, including design reports, system flow diagrams, and individual team lead reports for submission.

+---

+## Challenges Faced and How They Were Addressed

+### Integration Conflicts
+Merging different components (especially the AI summarization with readiness scoring) caused minor data inconsistencies.
+These were resolved through joint debugging sessions and improved communication during version control operations.

+### Performance Issues
+During testing, we noticed delays in summarization for large tender documents.
+The issue was mitigated by caching summarized results in MongoDB to avoid repeated processing.

+### Final Deployment Testing
+The team encountered issues when deploying to the testing environment.
+After identifying missing dependencies in the FastAPI setup, we reconfigured the environment and confirmed successful deployment.

+---

+## Reflections on Teamwork and Leadership

+This phase required strong coordination, as multiple features needed to work together seamlessly.
+As team lead, I emphasized consistent communication through daily updates and GitHub progress tracking.

+Every team member demonstrated commitment and technical growth throughout the semester, contributing unique strengths to ensure the project’s success.

+Leading the final week taught me the importance of attention to detail, collaborative debugging, and thorough testing before delivery.

+I am proud of how far we have come — from setting up our FastAPI environment to delivering a fully functional AI-assisted tender management platform.

+---

+## Final Reflections on the Project

+The Tender Insight Hub project has been an enriching learning experience.
+We successfully implemented a real-world solution that leverages AI integration, multi-database management, and modern web technologies to address challenges faced by SMEs in public procurement.

+This project not only strengthened our technical skills in API development, data management, and AI integration but also enhanced our teamwork, leadership, and project management abilities.
+We are confident that the knowledge gained from this project will serve as a strong foundation for our future careers in ICT and software development.